frankelavsky/academic_homepage/_posts/2023-08-17-art-of-insight-review.markdown

 It is quite difficult to write a review for Alberto's [The Art of Insight](https://www.wiley.com/en-us/The+Art+of+Insight%3A+How+Great+Visualization+Designers+Think-p-9781119797395).
 I have put this off for several months now, long past the "final date" Alberto mentioned to me if I wanted my blurb to appear as a quote he'd use.

 But this work is just monumental.
 It's stupendous.
-I feel so strange speaking in such hyperbole about it.
+I feel so strange speaking in such superlatives about it.
 It gives me a sense of connection to our field of practice and how diverse we are within it.

 As part of publishing this review, I am also publishing another post that is an email that I sent to a friend and former colleague about their question to me, "[what books should I read to learn the basics of visualization](https://www.frank.computer/blog/2023/08/visualization-recommendations.html)?"

 And to be fair, I didn't put this book on that list.
 Of course, that is because it isn't out yet!

-But I want to solidfiy that I've read quite a lot of our field's work.
+But I want to solidify that I've read quite a lot of our field's work.
 I've followed it for years.
 I very much consider the core of my professional identity as "part of the visualization community."
+That post is meant to showcase many of the other books that I also think are worthwhile for someone to read.

-So why do I think this book is monumental?
+So why do I think *this* book is monumental?
 Perhaps the greatest book about our field ever to be published?

 In Chapter 7 (about my favorite visualization designer, Federica Fragapane) Alberto opens with a quote from Giorgia Lupi (perhaps my second favorite visualization designer), "We are ready to question the impersonality of a merely technical approach to data and to begin designing ways to connect numbers to what they really stand for: knowledge, behaviours, people."